ArunYogi/paytm-cordova-plugin/Readme.md

 Note:
 =====
 * Version 0.0.4
-  ** Updated the paytm library to v1.2.3 in android and latest (as of 6 Dec 2018 ) lib file in ios.
+  * Updated the paytm library to v1.2.3 in android and latest (as of 6 Dec 2018 ) lib file in ios.
-  ** Environment has to be passed as separate field, as it is causing misunderstanding in communication with paytm team.
 * Version 0.0.3 is not backward compatibile with 0.0.2.
 In v0.0.3, send options as JSON object where in 0.0.2, send each value separately i.e (txn_id, customer_id, email, phone, amount, callbackurl, environment,..,..)
 * Send transaction amount in String format, as that is the format accepted in iOS platform.